mrenyard/RAMP/www/assets/func/docs/intro.md

 FUNC.core;
 FUNC.core.[...];
 ```
-As you continue to expore and register more modules
+As you continue to explore and register more modules
-you will beging to understand more about its API.
+you will begin to understand more about its API.

-Most packages with add content dependent on the
+Most packages will add content dependent on the
 pages DOM under `FUNC.my.[moduleName][index]`
 all will add a constructor function under
 `FUNC.[moduleName]` including some modules